 If you plan to utilize your account as more of an investing tool than a savings strategy, consider Lending Club, where investors see average returns between 5 and 6%.
 Those returns are higher than comparable CDs.

 Lending Club loans aren’t FDIC insured, and you could lose money if the recipients of your loan default.
-To avoid that risk, you can invest small portions of your money across a number of loans.
+To avoid that risk, invest small portions of your money across several loans.
+Read my Lending Club Review.

 Like Lending Club, Fundrise allows you to invest your money into projects that interest you, namely real estate ventures.

 And like Lending Club, it comes with risks.
 To curb them, Fundrise’s intuitive technology finds a balance between surefire large-scale investments and smaller, riskier ones.
 Fundrise puts your money to work for you, with a current annualized dividend yield of over 6%.